Scottish anchorages — from Kintyre to Skye

 1. The most important attribute must surely be enthusiasm.
 There is nothing worse than a grumpy crew slumped in the cockpit, or skulking down below, as one rounds an iconic headland like the Mull of Kintyre or Ardnamurchan.
 The enthusiastic crew marvel at the scenery, the wild life, the rainbows, the bow wave, entering harbour on a calm evening.

 2. Allied to enthusiasm are crew who are cheerful, amusing and generally good company.
 Be careful if political views are very different.
 Check which newspaper the crew read, if the Guardian or the Telegraph you know where you stand.
 The perfect crew have a glass which is half-full rather than half-empty, they see the positive in a poor weather forecast.
-They do not go on about the black cloud on the horizon, or the obviously falling barometer.
+They do not go on and on about the black cloud on the horizon, or the obviously falling barometer.

 3. Sailing experience helps but is not absolutely essential if the skipper can handle the boat by him or herself.
 An enthusiastic and yet inexperienced crew will soon pick up the key tasks of steering, and making the tea.
 Too much sailing experience can even be a problem, particularly if the crew are constantly wanting to fiddle with the sails — dinghy sailors and racers are the worst offenders.
 But even they can be tolerated if they do it quietly, by themselves while muttering but not yelling: “trim, trim” and glaring at the skipper dozing at the tiller.